British inflation tumbles to lowest level in over 14 years

 After years of prices rising faster than wages, the inflation data may help the government of Prime Minister David Cameron to combat criticism from the opposition Labour Party that it has presided over a "cost of living crisis", one of the big political themes ahead of a May 7 national election.

-"This acts like a giant tax cut for the economy, putting more money in the pockets of hard pressed-consumers," said Danny Alexander, the deputy finance minister.
+"This acts like a giant tax cut for the economy, putting more money in the pockets of hard pressed-consumers," said Danny Alexander, the deputy Chancellor.

 Economists flagged the possibility that British inflation could turn negative soon if oil prices -- which have already fallen 60 percent from their June 2014 peaks -- fall further.